OlympusDAO-Education/Documentation/contracts.md

 The treasury contract is a simple vault implementation holding all the funds collected by the protocol.
 If for instance a user purchases a DAI bond, the bonded DAI is fully taken in by the treasury in return of the market equivalent of OHM bonded for.
-Additional OHM minted is being sent to the distributor contract.
+New OHM will be minted based on the RFV of the treasury assets.